-Changes will be posted on the Notice Board.
+Changes will be posted on the Notice Board located at the LYC Youth Sailing Center.

-7. RACING AREA: Racing will be on Lake Travis,
+7. RACING AREA: Racing will be on Clear Lake,

 8. COURSES: Based on conditions, the Race Committee will determine the courses.
 Short college style courses are expected to be used.